 SAN DIEGO — Generations of San Diegans - and students from around the world - have received their education at San Diego State University.
 From its humble beginnings as a teaching college for women - known then as San Diego State College - to the world-class institution it is today, it is a treasured part of our community.

-News 8's archives are loaded with stories about "Montezuma Mesa."
+CBS 8's archives are loaded with stories about "Montezuma Mesa."
 We were at the annual Spring Sing in 1967.
-News 8 joins the masses every year for the first day of the fall semester.
+CBS 8 joins the masses every year for the first day of classes.
 We're sharing 1980s coverage of that and fraternity parties in 1982.
 In 1996, the Love Library expanded to include the Info Dome.
 But we begin with something truly special - a look at newly digitized film of the campus in 1958.

 San Diego State College 1958